SiWolf/SCORE/README.md

 Q: How can I compute the total runtime of my analysis?

-Using the executable script mentioned above will automatically output the runtime at successful termination.
+A: Using the executable script mentioned above will automatically output the runtime at successful termination.
 Sequanix will not provide additional runtime information.

 Q: I can't edit the config file and I can't use Sequanix, is there another way of setting parameters?

-Yes, it is possible to either edit the Snakefile itself (not recommended) or using the command "snakemake -s "SCORE.snk" --config {parameter}={value}" to set a specified {parameter} to a {value}.
+A: Yes, it is possible to either edit the Snakefile itself (not recommended) or using the command "snakemake -s "SCORE.snk" --config {parameter}={value}" to set a specified {parameter} to a {value}.

 Q: Snakemake is unable to activate the included environments - what can I do?

-This is a known issue and as of August 2019 this has not been resolved from the Snakemake developers.
+A: This is a known issue and as of August 2019 this has not been resolved from the Snakemake developers.
 Following the advice mentioned [here](https://bitbucket.org/snakemake/snakemake/issues/1115/cannot-activate-conda-enironment-using), please install Conda version 4.5.13 and modify your PATH in order to ensure compability with Snakemake.

+Q: I get an Snakemake error stating that not all output, log and benchmarking files contain the same wildcards?
+What does this mean?

+A: Starting with Snakemake version 5 and above, the syntax for dynamic rules has been [updated](https://bitbucket.org/snakemake/snakemake/issues/955/problem-with-wildcard-and-dynamic-syntax).
+Please use Snakemake version 4.6.0 for running SCORE.

 Q: How do I cite SCORE?